grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/01 browser.md

 ## Browser Module API

-The Browser module is the entry point for all your tests, and it is what interacts with the actual web browser via [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) (CDP).
+The browser module is the entry point for all your tests, and it is what interacts with the actual web browser via [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) (CDP).
 It manages:
 - [BrowserContext](/javascript-api/k6-experimental/browser/browsercontext/) which is where you can set a variety of attributes to control the behavior of pages;
 - and [Page](/javascript-api/k6-experimental/browser/page/) which is where your rendered site is displayed.